-- There is no network provider in the required specialty
+• There is no network provider in the required specialty

 The network does not have a provider in the required specialty.
-You pay the network costsharing, but the provider may also balance bill you. - A non-network benefit is shown in the schedule of benefits You use a non-network provider for covered expenses for which a non-network benefit is shown in the schedule of benefits.
 You pay the network cost-sharing, but the provider may also balance bill you.

 If you feel your claim was not paid correctly under these rules, you may submit an appeal.
-See page H-7 for information about appealing claims, including your right to external review.
+See page I-7 for information about appealing claims, including your right to external review.

-You must pay your cost-share (such as copays and coinsurance) for your share of covered expenses.
-You must also pay any expenses that are not considered covered expenses (see "What's not covered" on page D-12 for information about what's not covered), including charges once a maximum benefit or limitation has been met.
+You must pay your cost share (such as copays, coinsurance, or deductibles) for your share of covered expenses.
+You must also pay any expenses that are not considered covered expenses (see page D-13 for information about what's not covered), including charges once a maximum benefit or limitation has been met.